 Panax ginseng in history

-Panax ginseng is a perennial shrub, native to north-eastern China, Korea and Russia.2 It was traditionally used as a tonic to support the body in times of increased demand and to promote good health and vitality.
+Panax ginseng is a perennial shrub, native to north-eastern China, Korea and Russia.2 Different forms and species of ginseng have been commonly used as a remedy to support the body in times of increased demand and to promote wellbeing and vitality.

 You may have heard of ‘ginseng’ before, but it’s important to know that not all ginseng is the same.
 Ginseng comprises a genus called ‘Panax’.
 Several species of ginseng exist within this, e.g. Panax ginseng CA Meyer, Panax notoginseng and so on.
 All are ginseng but Panax ginseng CA Meyer in particular is the one with a considerable clinical research base demonstrating its medical use.3